santis1001/ReadMe-Generator/README.md

 ```
 ## Code Snippets
 ### Overall functionality
 The main function uses the inquirer package to prompt the user with a series of questions defined in the questions object array.
 The inquirer.prompt() method returns a promise that resolves with the user's answers.
-Which then the answers are sent as parameters to
+Which then the answers are sent as parameters to `generateMarkdown()` function.
 ```js
 function init() {
     return inquirer.prompt(questions).then((answers) => {